 Halloween brings back fall feelings of crisp days in Minnesota, when there was a 50/50 chance snow would already be falling as we bundled up, grabbed our pillowcases, and went door to door trick-or-treating.

 The first costume I ever remember loving was a candy corn.
 My mom sewed the costume to be big enough to fit a snow suit underneath, in case a blizzard came.

 Halloween conjures up so many memories, ones that I’m sure are familiar to you, too.
 Dreaming up costumes, running from house to house, striking gold when I found my favorite candy (Peanut M&Ms for me, what about you?), comparing who got the best loot at the end of the night.

 As a kid, I appreciated Halloween for the candy.
 Now I remember it fondly for the joy of being with friends and family and having fun in the cold, autumn air.
 When I read stats like the fact that kids only spend 7 minutes per day outside in unstructured play (compared with 3 hours+ spent on screens), it makes memories like Halloween all the more exceptional.

 Of course, that’s a bit of what we’re trying to do at Getaway.
 We hope to unlock moments unencumbered by the normal stresses of our city lives, our always-on culture, and our own standards of ourselves – to simply have fun and create the memories that we’ll still smile about 5, 10, 20, even 40 years down the line.
-For that reason, all of tonight’s guests will arrive to a complimentary pumpkin and carving kit, because you can’t not smile while making a jack-o-lantern.

 Our guest Jamie at Getaway Beaver Creek, close to Pittsburgh and Cleveland, got what we are going for: